 This assignment is divided into three parts: (1) input/output, (2) puzzle solving, and (3) test of solutions.
 For each part you should hand in your source code and a small report that presents your design, results, and conclusions.
+Include instructions on how to run your code.
+Hand in electronically to keld@ruc.dk.
 Details and deadlines are given below.

-Part 1 (Deadline: September 30)
+Part 1 (Deadline: March 13 at 24)